 January 3, 1521 four years after the outbreak of the indulgence controversy during which Luther hammered his thesis on the cathedral door, the Pope issued the actual excommunication bull "Decet pontificem romanum" against Luther.

 If the pope believed that he could silence Luther without giving him a hearing he was greatly mistaken.
-The many people who had come to look upon the Wittenberg reformer as their spokesman in political, economic, and social, as well as religious, matters would not meekly accept the condemnation of Luther solely on papal authority.
+The many people who had come to look upon the Wittenberg reformer as their spokesman in political, economic, and social, as well as religious matters would not meekly accept the condemnation of Luther solely on papal authority.

-In all the excitement which followed, Luther remained belligerent, and self-confident, for he was certain that the growing support coming to him from all sides was an evidence of God's will that he should continue the struggle against the pope.
+In all the excitement which followed, Luther remained outspoken, and self-confident, for he was certain that the growing support coming to him from all sides was an evidence of God's will that he should continue the struggle against the pope.
 He considered the pope the Antichrist of the Apocalypse who ruled a church which had become "the most lawless den of robbers, the most shameless of all brothels, the very kingdom of sin, death, and hell."

 Meanwhile, exasperated by the arguments which the supporters of the papacy had advanced on behalf of papal absolutism and informed of the fact that Leo X was taking steps officially to condemn his doctrines, Luther published his three significant pamphlets of 1520.
 These served to arouse the German people to a defiant stand against the papacy.
-These pamphlets no longer reflected the spirit of a humble monk seeking enlightenment on doctrinal matters, but of a bold leader of the people demanding a revolutionary break with Rome.
+These pamphlets no longer reflected the spirit of a humble monk seeking enlightenment on doctrinal matters, but of a bold leader of the people demanding a break with Rome.

-Therefore the government should not only put an end to such evils as the financial exploitation of the German people and the trafficking in religious matters, but deprive the pope of all political rights.
+Therefore the government should not only put an end to such evils as the financial exploitation of the German people and the trafficking in religious matters, but deprive the pope of political rights.
 He also favored the repression of the mendicant orders because of their interference with Christian liberty.
 He fought against the laws of enforced celibacy of the clergy and for the abolition of punishment for heresy.

 The second of the revolutionary pamphlets, which Luther called "The Babylonian Captivity of the Church" was largely theological in nature.
 In it he summarized his new theology on justification by faith alone, particularly with respect to the sacraments.
 He condemned the papacy for holding the church in captivity by distorting the original meaning and purpose of the sacraments and reserving for the clerical hierarchy the rights which belonged to all Christians as members of the universal priesthood of believers, in short, fighting for the right for every Christian to approach God directly and personally through faith.
 He attacked the doctrine of transubstantiation as taught by the Catholics, and looked upon the Lord's supper as a visible memorial signifying God's forgiveness of sins through faith in Christ.